artemis-toumazi/dfpk/README.md

 ### Description

 dfpk package includes methods involving PK measures in the dose allocation process during a Phase I clinical trials.
 These methods enter PK in the dose finding designs in different ways, including covariates models, dependent variable or hierarchical models.
-This package provides functions to generate scenarios, and to run simulations which their objective is to determine the maximum tolerated dose (MTD) and to investigate PK of a drug or a combination of drugs.
+This package provides functions to generate scenarios, and to run simulations which their objective is to determine the maximum tolerated dose (MTD).

 #### Installation